-U.S. scientists have corrected a genetic heart mutation in embryos using CRISPR
+US scientists have corrected a genetic heart mutation in embryos using CRISPR

 According to the release, “There were no off-target mutations.”

 The practice of germline editing using CRISPR is still hotly contested, however.
 Last year, the U.S. Congress ruled against using CRISPR in clinical trials to edit embryos.
-The team was able to make this discovery, despite the Congressional block by only growing them for a few days.
+The team was able to make this discovery, despite the Congressional block, by only growing them for a few days.
 They were never meant for implantation inside a womb or to grow to become human babies.

-But many scientists go beyond concerns of mosaicism, considering germline editing to be unethical and argue it could lead to designer babies.
+But many scientists go beyond concerns of mosaicism, considering germline editing to be unethical, and argue it could lead to designer babies.

-On the flip of that is the potential to wipe out deadly diseases before a baby takes its first breath.
+On the flip side of that is the potential to wipe out deadly diseases before a baby takes its first breath.
 The heart disease eliminated in Mitalipov’s lab, hypertrophic cardiomyopathy (HCM), affects one in every 500 people.

 Will we see more U.S. experiments using CRISPR after these initial results?
-Who knows, but the study is promising — and inches ever closer to a brave new world.Featured Image: CHRISTIAN DARKIN/Getty Images
+Who knows?
+But the study is promising — and inches ever closer to a brave new world.Featured Image: CHRISTIAN DARKIN/Getty Images

 0